 You must have the necessary funds in your own bank account that is for your personal use only.

 All universities and universities of applied sciences have scholarship opportunities for international students.
 Universities offer a range of options for scholarships both for bachelor’s and master’s level international students.
 You usually apply for a scholarship at the university at the same time when you apply for admission.
 The details of scholarships for each programme is at the degree programme description.

 While, Scholarships are largely based on academic merits, and there is often a certain quota of scholarships for each degree program.
 Meanwhile, The annual tuition fee depends on the university and the degree programme.

 - Incentive-Based Scholarship, Finland

-At the doctoral level, no tuition fees are charged, but you will need to cover your living expenses.
-If you are admitted as a doctoral student, contact your Finnish university department for advice on research funding options.
+At the doctoral level, There is no tuition fee, but you will need to cover your living expenses.
+So, If you are admitted as a doctoral student, contact your Finnish university department for advice on research funding options.

 International students can also apply for a one-year job search visa after completing their studies.
-This is intended to help graduates in their search for work.
+Graduates can search for work.
 More information is available at www.migri.fi.

 Universities for study in Finland

 - Aalto University